beatrichartz/martini-sockets/README.md

 	MaxMessageSize 65536 // int64

 	// The send channel buffer
-	// How many messages can be asynchronously hold before the channel blocks SendChannelBuffer int
+	// How many messages can be asynchronously held before the channel blocks SendChannelBuffer 10 // int

 	// The receiving channel buffer
-	// How many messages can be asynchronously hold before the channel blocks RecvChannelBuffer int
+	// How many messages can be asynchronously held before the channel blocks RecvChannelBuffer 10 // int
 }
 ```